New BMW iX3: specs, prices and on-sale date

 As is clear from the pictures, the iX3 is effectively an electric version of the BMW X3.
 Our first glimpse of it came with the iX3 concept at the Beijing Motor Show in 2018.

 We haven’t seen the final production car yet, and the latest test shots from BMW feature mild camouflage around the front end.
 However, spy shots of disguised models out on test elsewhere reveal that the more extreme design features from the concept won’t appear on the cars that you’ll see in a BMW's showrooms.

 It looks as if the front bumper will be smoother and the air intakes smaller in a bid to make the car more aerodynamically efficient.
 However, the overall shape remains very similar to that of the conventional X3.
 We’d expect the same story to continue inside, but BMW hasn’t yet released a picture of the car’s interior.

 Battery, charging, range and electric motors

 BMW hasn't published precise details of what'll drive the iX3, beyond saying that it’s the latest, fifth-generation eDrive electric technology.
 We know this includes denser batteries than before, but all the company will say about capacity is that it’s ‘over 70kWh’.

-With BMW’s latest electric motor rated at 266bhp, we could be looking a total system output of well over 500bhp if BMW decides to fit a twin-motor all-wheel-drive system.
+The company also says it will feature an "exceptionally powerful electric motor", so we could be looking a total system output of well over 500bhp if BMW decides to fit a twin-motor all-wheel-drive system.

 Last, but not least, the iX3 will be ready to support 150kW fast charging when it arrives.
 That means if an iX3 owner has access to a charge point that can provide the right voltage, they’ll be able to charge their car to 80% capacity in less than 30 minutes.

-Given that the iX3 is so far away from going on sale, it’s no surprise there’s no indication of price yet.
+With the iX3 still many months away from going on sale, it’s no surprise there’s no indication of price yet.
 However, we expect it'll cost significantly more than its conventionally powered equivalent, which starts at just under £40,000.